Theatre Studies

 Program Overview

-PhD students will receive training in the broader theoretical, critical and historical contexts of theatre studies.
-Additionally, they will have the opportunity to develop expertise in an area of their choice.
+The PhD in Theatre Studies provides comprehensive training in the broader theoretical, critical and historical contexts of theatre studies.
+Students also have the opportunity to specialize in an area of their choice.

-Our faculty research specializes in classical theatre and its modern adaptations, modern drama, the reception of alternative theatre and cinema, disability theatre, and dramaturgy, among many others.
+Students will enjoy strong mentoring relationships with faculty members as they progress through their degree and research.
 Faculty are particularly interested to work with those whose academic interests relate to their own fields of expertise and the broader strengths of the Department of Theatre and Film.

 PhD students must complete their coursework as follows:

-• Minimum of 18 credits at the 500 level in Theatre, English or any topics related to your area of specialization
+• Minimum of 18 credits at the 500 level in Theatre, English or any topics related to your area of specialization, including:

 • May be required to take an additional 12 credits as determined by the Graduate Committee.

-• Students are permitted under the Western Deans’ Agreement to take 6 graduate credits at the universities covered by the Agreement (Alberta, Brandon, Calgary, Lethbridge, Manitoba, Northern British Columbia, Regina, Saskatchewan, Simon Fraser, and Victoria).
+• Students have the opportunity (under the Western Deans’ Agreement) to take 6 graduate credits at the universities covered by the Agreement (Alberta, Brandon, Calgary, Lethbridge, Manitoba, Northern British Columbia, Regina, Saskatchewan, Simon Fraser, and Victoria).
 Students interested in pursuing this option should consult with the Graduate Chair and obtain the necessary forms from Graduate and Postdoctoral Studies (G&PS).

 • Students are also encouraged to attend and participate in department workshops and colloquia.

-Doctoral candidates must demonstrate reading knowledge of one language (other than English) relevant to their research area and/or in which there exists a significant body of theatre studies criticism.
-The language requirements must be fulfilled before submission of the dissertation proposal.
+• Demonstrate reading knowledge of a language (other than English) relevant to their research area and/or in which there exists a significant body of theatre studies criticism.

-The doctoral dissertation must be an original contribution to knowledge in an area selected by the candidate, based upon primary sources.
-The PhD candidate is strongly advised to select a dissertation topic and research supervisor as early as possible and to begin work on the dissertation within one of the research seminars.
+Candidates must complete a doctoral dissertation, offering an original contribution to the field's knowledge in a chosen research area.
+Candidates are strongly advised to select a dissertation topic and research supervisor as early as possible and to begin work on the dissertation within one of the research seminars.

 Admissions